Connect with others who understand.

 What MyLupusTeam Members Are Saying

-Another member expressed, “I started taking Rheumate to increase my energy and help with my muscle pain.
+Another member shared that Rheumate has helped with their overall well-being: “I started taking Rheumate to increase my energy and help with my muscle pain.
 I feel so much better!
 Everything is CLEAR.
-The brain fog is gone too.
-Turns out, I have problems in both MTHFR genes so, my body really needed the folate.
+The brain fog is gone, too.
+Turns out my body really needed the folate.
 I’m so pleased!”

 Your Doctors Are Your Best Resource